Dryer Vent Home Fire Facts

 If your clothes dryer takes longer than one cycle to dry clothing, you may have a fire hazard in your dryer that requires a cleaning.
 A full load of wet clothes placed in a dryer contains about 1/2 gallon of water.

-To start CornerStone IAQ showed up to work earlier than expected which was great and start on the Duct cleaning right a way and took photos before and after each register vent cleaning and will send me a Power Point presentation soon on the progress of the cleaning that was performed with will be most informative and also cleaned dryer vent for free to prevent a possible fire.
-I would recommend them to everyone that needs their Ducts cleaned which should be everyone to not wait until a problem.
+To start, CornerStone IAQ showed up to work earlier than expected which was great and started on the Duct cleaning right a way and took photos before and after each register vent cleaning and will send me a Power Point presentation soon on the progress of the cleaning that was performed, which will be most informative, and they also cleaned the dryer vent for free to prevent a possible fire.
+I would recommend them to everyone that needs their Ducts cleaned which should be everyone -- to not wait until a problem.
 Best of luck guys and Happy Holidays also!!